Do you dream of setting up your own online shop or import business? In both cases, the best way is to begin your research on the internet.

 - A B2B (business to business) portal that connects manufacturers – mainly Chinese – with overseas buyers.

-- No built-in shopping cart system, the order terms are negotiated and confirmed using email or the built-in chat.
+- No built-in shopping cart system, the order terms are negotiated and confirmed via email or the built-in chat function.

-- No transaction fees or commissions paid to Alibaba.com, the main revenue stream is the “Gold Supplier” membership fee paid by the suppliers.
+- No transaction fees or commissions are paid to Alibaba.com.
+Their main revenue source is the “Gold Supplier” membership fee paid by suppliers.
 Alibaba verifies that each Gold Supplier is a legally registered company.
-However, it’s not a guarantee for quality products.
+However, this is not a guarantee of quality products.

-- Focused on “make to order”.
-In practice this means that suppliers on Alibaba don’t advertise “ready made” products but rather manufacture products based on the specifications provided by the buyer.
+- Focused on “made to order” goods.
+In practice, this means that suppliers on Alibaba don’t advertise “ready made” products but rather manufacture products based on the specifications provided by the buyer.
 The suppliers are basically listing reference products.

 Aliexpress key facts

-- A transaction based B2B and B2C (business to customer) platform that connects trading companies – mainly Chinese – with overseas buyers.
+- A transaction based on a B2B and B2C (business to customer) platform that connects mostly trading companies – mainly Chinese – with overseas buyers.

-- Focused on small volume orders of “ready made” products instead of “make to order” and thus more suitable for the medium and small importers who can’t afford to buy a container of goods.
+- Focused on small volume orders of “ready-made” products instead of “made to order” products and therefore more suitable for small and medium-sized importers who can’t afford to buy a container of goods.